 Detention: A 30 minute period that may be assigned before school, after school or during lunch and/or recess.
 ISD: (In School Detention) The student will spend the day in the elementary office completing normal school work.
 OSS: (Out of School Suspension) The student will not be allowed on school grounds for class or other activities.

-Exclusion: A recommendation to the school board that a student be prohibited from further attendance throughout the remainder of a school year from further attendance for up to twelve (12) months from the date the student is expelled.
+Exclusion: A recommendation to the school board that a student be prohibited from further attendance throughout the remainder of a school year Expulsior n: A recommendation to the school board that a student be prohibited from further attendance for up to twelve (12) months from the date the student is expelled.